 Brussels Sprouts

-If you are looking to add your FoodCycler fertilizer, we recommend incorporating it into the soil as you would compost, but three inches away from the plant's stem.
+If you are looking to add your FoodCycler fertilizer, we recommend thoroughly integrating the by-product in with the soil at a ratio of 10:1.
 Your homemade fertilizer packs a nitrogen punch - a little goes a long way!

 Kale